 Everything you want to do in life has been done before.

 The rules of the game never change.
 Some of the finer nuances might, but the general rules never do.
 No matter if we’re talking about getting lean, getting jacked or getting paid.
 Don’t expect any major breakthroughs.
-Everything has already been done before and the information is out there.
+Everything you want to do has been done before and the information is out there.